The basic idea revolves around working with community groups and old photos.

 Taks: Demonstrate how to send an e-mail from an IPhone.

 Equipment required: IPhone with Internet connectivity.
-PC or laptop with internet connectivity.
+PC or

 (this session will use Communities 2.0 IPhones which have email accounts pre-installed & configured)